ddev/ddev-contrib/docker-compose-services/drupalci-chromedriver/README.md

 Among other things, this support Drupal's FunctionalJavascript tests.
 But it also supports Behat with WebDriver or any other use of headless Chrome.
+It is based on Matt Glaman's excelent blog post: https://glamanate.com/blog/running-drupals-functionaljavascript-tests-ddev

 ## Requirements